AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 snippet: y
 ---

-# Processing a report{#processing-a-report}
+# Using an analysis report{#processing-a-report}

+## Saving an analysis report {#saving-an-analysis-report}

 If you have the appropriate rights, you can save an analysis report created from a template or export it in Excel, PDF, or OpenOffice format.

-## Saving an analysis report {#saving-an-analysis-report}

 To save your report, click **[!UICONTROL Save]** and give your report a label.